-We entered into an employment agreement with our President and Chief Executive Officer in August 2004, which was amended in 2012 and 2014.
-The terms of his employment agreement provides for him to receive a base salary per year of \$350,000, effective, July 1, 2014, which may be increased as determined by our Board of Directors, and which is being increased as set forth above.
-The term of the employment agreement expired after two years from the effective date, and automatically renews for a one year period each year thereafter, unless we provide him advanced notice of nonrenewal.
+The company entered into an employment agreement with its President and Chief Executive Officer in August 2004, which was amended in 2012 and 2014.
+The terms of his employment agreement provides for him to receive a base salary per year of \$350,000, effective, July 1, 2014, which may be increased as determined by its Board of Directors, and which is being increased as set forth above.
+The term of the employment agreement expired after two years from the effective date, and automatically renews for a one year period each year thereafter, unless the company provides him advanced notice of nonrenewal.